Harmonics and graded Ehrhart theory: Minkowski closure and the proof of Theorem

 \begin{proof}[Second proof of Theorem~\ref{thm:minkowski-closure}] Given $g,g'$ in $V_\Zpoints, V_\Zpoints'$, one wishes to show that $g \cdot g'$ lies in $V_{\Zpoints+\Zpoints'}$.
 Lift them both using Lemma~\ref{lem:surjective-map} to $g_\epsilon, g'_\epsilon$ in $\II_{R}(\epsilon \Zpoints)^\perp, \II_{R}(\epsilon \Zpoints')^\perp$ with $e(g_\epsilon)=g, e(g'_\epsilon)=g'$.
 Then Corollary~\ref{cor:divided-inhomogeneous-minkowski-addition} implies that $g_\epsilon \cdot g'_\epsilon$ lies in $\II_{R}(\epsilon (\Zpoints+\Zpoints'))^\perp$.
 Finally, $ g \cdot g'=e(g_\epsilon) \cdot e(g_\epsilon') = e(g_\epsilon \cdot g'_\epsilon) $ lies in $V_{\Zpoints+\Zpoints'}$, due to Lemma~\ref{lem:surjective-map} once more. \end{proof}

-There is a natural geometric interpretation for some of the operations appearing in this second proof.
+The geometric interpretation of this second proof is as follows.
 As mentioned in the Introduction, one can view $S/\II(\Zpoints) \leadsto R(\Zpoints)$ as a flat deformation of the reduced subscheme $\Zpoints \subseteq \kk^n$ deforming linearly to a zero dimensional subscheme of degree $\#\Zpoints$ supported at the origin.